-Across the three battery projects, up to 192 households will have access to between 6-8kWh of virtual storage in the PowerBank.
-At the cost of $1 to $2 per day, participants can store their excess solar energy in the battery and draw it back out when needed.
+At the cost of $1 to $2 per day, participants were able to store their excess solar energy in the battery and draw it back out when needed.

 In the first year of the Meadow Springs trial, 95 per cent of customers saved money on their power bills.

-The project will also support the region’s power supply during times of peak demand – when electricity consumption is at its highest – which is a smarter, customer-focused approach to infrastructure investment in the area.
+The project also supported the region’s power supply during times of peak demand – when electricity consumption is at its highest – which is a smarter, customer-focused approach to infrastructure investment in the area.

 The PowerBank trial in Meadow Springs, near Mandurah, was an Australian-first in bulk battery storage.

 Other suburbs around Mandurah are some of Western Australia’s leaders in the uptake of solar panels.
-This can demonstrate the community’s desire to integrate cleaner, renewable energy alternatives into their lives.
+And they're not the only communities wanting to integrate cleaner, greener energy alternatives into their lives.

 But how do other suburbs measure up in the solar stakes?